AMDResearch/Riallto/scripts/linux/README.md

 ./run_pytest.sh
 ```

-This script will run a suit of `pytest`s to test the operation of your NPU device and the Riallto installation.
+This script will run a suit of tests using `pytest` to verify the operation of your NPU device and the Riallto installation.
 This will take about 50 minutes.

 ## Running Riallto